-- Modern Foreign Languages: Spanish, French, German (please contact school for policy and rationale regarding which languages are studied in each year group)
+- Modern Foreign Languages: Spanish, French, German and Mandarin Chinese (please contact school for policy and rationale regarding which languages are studied in each year group)

 - Personal, Health and Social Education (PHSE) and careers education are covered in a designated lesson per fortnight, tutor time and across the curriculum

 Key Stage 4

 Students study from a range of curriculum areas.
-Although the KS4 curriculum is reviewed annually to ensure a broad and balanced curriculum that meets the needs of our students whilst taking into account developments in subject examinations and government guidelines.
+The KS4 curriculum is reviewed annually to ensure a broad and balanced curriculum that meets the needs of our students whilst taking into account developments in subject examinations and government guidelines.
 The English Baccalaureate is a measure of success in core academic subjects; especially English, mathematics, history or geography, the sciences or computing and a language.
 We believe that as many students as possible should be given the opportunity to study these subjects.
 Parents and students are provided with up to date information and guidance when ready to choose options.